 Trains: Pretty fast and efficient within metro areas.
 More info: www.sydneytrains.info

 Cars: You may want to start with a rental-the cheapest option is Bayswater Car rentals (www.bayswatercarrental.com.au ) good bet if you don’t mind driving around in a white Toyota Corolla.
 Mid range-the usual options, like Thrifty and Hertz, are all available.
-For something a bit flashier, or for special weekend break, go to www.sportscarrentals.com.au and take a ride on the wild side.
+For something a bit flashier, or for special weekend break, go to Sydney Luxury Car Rentals (www.sydneyluxurycarrentals.com.au) and take a ride on the wild side.

 Taxis: Taxi’s are less pricey than London but many drivers don’t know where they are going.
 The famous London ‘knowledge’ (NB two year training and killer exam taken by all drivers of London black taxis) is not required.
 Best to be armed with address (even if it’s a hotel) and if possible the nearest cross street.
 The nicest cabs are Silver Service and can be pre-booked.